MicrosoftDocs/dynamics365smb-docs/business-central/about-locale-language.md

 [!INCLUDE[d365fin](includes/d365fin_md.md)] is available in a number of markets and languages around the World.
 In the markets where [!INCLUDE[d365fin](includes/d365fin_md.md)] is available, a set of regulatory features are available to assist companies with regulatory burdens. [!INCLUDE[d365fin](includes/d365fin_md.md)] can present itself in different languages and you can change the language that is used to display texts, and the change is immediate, once you have been automatically signed out and in again.
 The setting applies to you and not to everyone else in your company.

 For example, if you are using the Canadian version of [!INCLUDE[d365fin](includes/d365fin_md.md)], you can see the user interface in English, German, French, or another language, but it is still the Canadian version of [!INCLUDE[d365fin](includes/d365fin_md.md)] in all other aspects.
-It is not the same as, say, [!INCLUDE[d365fin](includes/d365fin_md.md)] in the United Kingdom where local functionality may has been adapted towards market needs.
+It is not the same as, say, [!INCLUDE[d365fin](includes/d365fin_md.md)] in the United Kingdom where functionality has been adapted towards that market's requirements.

 To change the language of the user interface, go to the **My Settings** page.
 For more information, see [Change Basic Settings](ui-change-basic-settings.md#language).

+> [!NOTE]
-Note, that the choice of language will be reset to your setting on your Office profile if your administrator synchronizes users from Office 365 into [!INCLUDE[d365fin](includes/d365fin_md.md)].
+> The choice of languages will be reset to your setting on your Office 365 profile if your administrator synchronizes users from Office 365 to [!INCLUDE[d365fin](includes/d365fin_md.md)].

 Changing the texts that are stored as application data is not part of the multilanguage capability.
 This is an application design issue.
 Examples of such texts are the names of items in the inventory or the comments for a customer.
 In other words, these types of text are not translated.